fjooord/OffTheChain/README.md

 4. Transition scene of Chomp chasing Toad
 5. Game scene, chase Toad around with the Chomp
 6. Game win scene

-How to play:
-- Download or clone the repo
-- Install processing and the py processing 3 if not done already
-- Click play and the game will go through all the intro scenes
-- Once at the street maze use the WASD keys to maneuver through the game
-- Catch Toad and you win

 Completed Work:
 - Made characters using self written geometries and matrix stack